Cannabis Info

 Why is it unsafe for youth to consume cannabis?

 The brain continues developing until around age 25, and the use of cannabis may interfere with this development.
 This is because when consumed, cannabis directly interacts with your brain and central nervous system.
-Risks are increased with heavy, prolonged consumption and the early onset of use.
+Risks increase with heavy, prolonged consumption and regular consumption at an early age.

 -